nodejs/node/doc/api/worker_threads.md

 -->

 Starts receiving messages on this `MessagePort`.
-When using this port as an event emitter, this will be called automatically once `'message'` listeners are attached.
+When using this port as an event emitter, this is called automatically once `'message'` listeners are attached.

 This method exists for parity with the Web `MessagePort` API.
 In Node.js, it is only useful for ignoring messages when no event listener is present.
 Node.js also diverges in its handling of `.onmessage`.
-Setting it will automatically call `.start()`, but unsetting it will let messages queue up until a new handler is set or the port is discarded.
+Setting it automatically calls `.start()`, but unsetting it lets messages queue up until a new handler is set or the port is discarded.

 ### `port.unref()`